jack8daniels2/bouncer/README.md

 #### Design
 The HTTP service is implemented using tornado.
 Each urlinfo request is first looked up in caches, and if it is a miss, configured databases (potentially of different kinds, storing different block lists) are queried asynchronously.
-As soon as the first database responds with a hit, the response is return.
+The key to the solution is the AnyCast functionality that allows querying multiple 'storage' asynchronously (server can move on to serving other requests) and in parallel, and allow a service to respond as soon as the first hit is received.
 The response is asynchronously written to the respective cache.

 Caches and Databases implement a generic storage interface, VerdictCache and VerdictDB respectively.
 The difference between the two interfaces is that the VerdictDB lookup is a coroutine and returns a Future.
 Caches are expected to be quicker and its look up is a blocking call.
 As an example, I implemented 3 different VerdictDB implementations
  1. bigtable_example uses cassandra
  2. memory_trie maintains a dict[dict[dict[set]]] a trie like structure to store blocklist in memory.
  3. sleeper is just for testing.
 It sleeps for configured time and then reponds with a hit or miss based on configured probability.

 And I implemented a VerdictCache over redis configured as an LRU (maxmemory and maxmemory-policy).
 Both, the Caches and Databases can be configured using the configuration file.